← Blog13 May 20265 min readPricing

 Hourly billing rewards the wrong thing.
 Here's what happens when you switch to flat-fee — and how to write a scope clean enough to make it work.

-Hourly billing has been the default for software work since the freelance era.
-It made sense when nobody could estimate anything.
-In 2026, with templated scopes for landing pages, marketing sites, and SaaS MVPs, the only thing hourly billing rewards now is slow work.
+Hourly billing has been the default for software contracting since the early freelance era.
+It made sense when scopes were genuinely unknowable, when developers couldn't estimate anything because the tools and frameworks shifted every six months.
+In 2026, with mature stacks, templated scopes for landing pages, marketing sites, and SaaS MVPs, and component libraries that compress 40-hour builds into 12 hours — the only thing hourly billing rewards now is slow work.

-An hourly developer who finishes your project in 30 hours instead of 60 just halved their income.
-So they don't finish in 30.
-They scope it for 60, find reasons to bill 75, and call it "thorough."
-The system was never built to ship fast.
+An hourly developer at $100/hour who finishes your project in 30 hours instead of 60 just halved their income from your project.
+So they don't finish in 30 hours.
+They scope it for 60, find legitimate-sounding reasons to bill 75, and call it "thorough" or "polish."
+The system was never built to ship fast — it was built to maximize billable hours within a tolerable client relationship.

 A flat-fee studio has the opposite incentive.
-If they finish in 30 hours, they're profitable.
-If they finish in 60, they're losing money.
-The faster they ship, the more they earn.
+If they finish in 30 hours, they're highly profitable.
+If they finish in 60, they're losing money on you.
+The faster they ship without sacrificing the deliverable, the more they earn per project.
 That's the model you want building your site.

 How to write a flat-fee-friendly brief

-Everything else — your landing page, your marketing site, your MVP — should be flat-fee in 2026.
+Everything else — your landing page, your marketing site, your blog, your MVP front-end, your pricing page redesign — should be flat-fee in 2026.
+The scopes are known enough that nobody needs hourly billing to protect themselves.

-Send us your scope and we'll send a flat quote and a launch date in 24 hours.
-No hourly chasing.
+Send us your scope and we'll send a flat quote and a launch date inside 24 hours.
+No hourly chasing, no discovery call required first.

 Common questions